umccr/MAF-summary/ICGC_PACA-CA_MAF_summary/README.md

 <br>

-#### Example plots
+#### MAF summary plot

 <br />
 <img src="Figures/MAF_summary_ICGC-PACA-CA.jpg" width="50%">

->A summary for MAF file from the ICGC PACA-CA cohort.
-It displays frequency of various mutation types/classes (top panel), the number of variants in each sample as a stacked bar-plot (bottom-left) and variant types as a box-plot (bottom-middle), as well as the frequency of different mutation types for the top 10 mutated genes (bottom-right).
+>A summary for MAF file displaying frequency of various mutation types/classes (top panel), the number of variants in each sample as a stacked bar-plot (bottom-left) and variant types as a box-plot (bottom-middle), as well as the frequency of different mutation types for the top 10 mutated genes (bottom-right).
 The horizontal dashed line in stacked bar-plot represents median number of variants across the cohort.

 <br />
 <br />